Affiliations and Memberships

 “The Council for Hope and Healing was formed in 2012 to use interactive art to create awareness and educate society about sexual abuse and the essential need for prevention.
 Our goal is to use art to empower and inspire individuals to take action.
 We are committed to promoting principles to help guide individuals and communities to protect children.”

-Dora has served as member since the Council’s formation in 2012.
+Dora has served as a member since the Council’s formation in 2012.

 - Association of Writers and Writing Programs (AWP): Member, 2009 – 2015